 Arturo Vasquez, CPA

-Vasquez worked tirelessly for the Mexican American civil and veteran rights alongside Dr. Hector P. Garcia.
-He served as a financial advisor to many non-profit organizations in Corpus Christi and gave countless hours to the school board to better the education of Mexican American children in Corpus Christi.
+Vasquez worked tirelessly for Mexican American civil and veterans rights alongside Dr. Hector P. Garcia.
+He served as a financial advisor to many non-profit organizations in Corpus Christi, and gave countless hours to the school board to better the education of Mexican American children in Corpus Christi.
 Vasquez’s legacy is one of justice and devotion to his people.

 -Nadine (Vasquez) Hefner [Vasquez’s daughter]